-Following the philosophy of the world renowned pedagogue and humanitarian Shin’ichi Suzuki, the faculty at the Western Springs School of Talent Education and the Naperville Suzuki School have been enriching the lives of children through the study of music for forty years.
+Following the philosophy of the world renowned pedagogue and humanitarian Shin’ichi Suzuki, the faculty at the Western Springs School of Talent Education and the Naperville Suzuki School have been enriching the lives of children through the study of music for forty-four years.
 We strive to function as an anti-racist organization, both as a community of people and as an institution, through our practices inside and outside of the classroom.

 The Western Springs School of Talent Education and the Naperville Suzuki School enjoy a reputation for excellence that is well-known throughout the world.
 Our schools offer instruction in violin, viola, and cello.
 Our teaching follows the philosophy and principles of the world renowned pedagogue, Shinichi Suzuki.
 The Suzuki approach deals with much more than teaching a child how to play an instrument.
 It seeks to develop the whole child, to help unfold his natural potential to learn and become a good and happy person.

 Our faculty is comprised of highly trained professional musicians who have selected Suzuki teaching as their chosen profession.
 All faculty have a bachelor’s degree in music performance or music education and are extensively trained in the Suzuki method.
 Many of our faculty hold the master of music performance degree with emphasis in Suzuki pedagogy.

 In addition to teaching young children, the school is also a national training center for teachers who wish to learn how to teach the Suzuki method.
 Our faculty includes three of the country’s leading teacher trainers.
 Teachers travel from as far away as Europe and South America to study and observe lessons at our schools.